-12. AFFIRMS that Contracting Parties have different practices of frontier technology and traditional ecological knowledge (TEK) at national and local levels depending on their national situation, culture, and available resources;
+12. AFFIRMS that Contracting Parties have different approaches and practices in promoting new technology and preserving traditional knowledge at national and local levels depending on their national situation, culture, and available resources;

-13. URGES Contracting Parties to promote the development of wetland science and technology and preserve wetland TEK;
+13. URGES Contracting Parties to promote the development of wetland science and technology and preserve wetland traditional knowledge;

-14. ENCOURAGES Contracting Parties to share technology and knowledge for promotion of integrative development of frontier technologies and TEK at regional and global levels though multiple mechanisms, including Ramsar Regional Initiatives;
+14. ENCOURAGES Contracting Parties to voluntary share technology and knowledge relevant to wetland conservation and management for promotion of integrative development of new technologies and traditional knowledge at regional and global levels though multiple mechanisms, including Ramsar Regional Initiatives, thematic fora for addressing cross cutting issues such as the World Coastal Forum, other MEA programmes and IOP-led initiatives;

-15. FURTHER ENCOURAGES Contracting Parties to promote the incorporation and integration of frontier technology and TEK in wetland conservation, restoration, management, and wise use, based on national feasibility;
+15. FURTHER ENCOURAGES Contracting Parties to promote the incorporation and integration of new technology and traditional knowledge, on voluntary basis and mutually agreed terms as appropriate, in wetland conservation, restoration, management, and wise use, based on national feasibility, and to share economic or other benefits from work undertaken on wetlands with the holders of traditional knowledges;

-16. INVITES those Contracting Parties developing frontier technologies, such as satellites, artificial intelligence, open access databases, clouds and data process engines, etc. to build public services and access to the Convention on voluntary bases;
+15bis ENCOURAGES efforts to keep consistence with existing international agreements on intellectual property and principles of Free, Prior and Informed Consent (FPIC) regarding access to technology and knowledge and that should include protections around its dissemination according to the wishes of the participants.

-17. INVITES those Contracting Parties incorporating and integrating frontier technology and TEK to share their practices, experiences and lessons;
+17. INVITES those Contracting Parties incorporating and integrating new technology and traditional knowledge to share their good practices, experiences and lessons in wetland conservation, management, and wise use;

-18. REQUESTS the Scientific and Technical Review Panel to review the advances in wetland frontier technology and their application, the preservation status of wetland TEK, best practices of incorporation and integration of frontier technology and TEK into wetland conservation, restoration, management, and wise and sustainable use; and to develop guidelines for presentation to the Contracting Parties at the 17th meeting of the Conference of the Contracting Parties (COP17), with areas of frontier technology and TEK possibly covering but not limited to:
+18. REQUESTS the Scientific and Technical Review Panel to

+a. review the advances and practices in wetland new technology and their application and the preservation status of wetland traditional knowledge;

+b. develop guidance on incorporation and integration of new technology and traditional knowledge into wetland conservation, restoration, management, and wise and sustainable use in priority areas of new technology and traditional knowledge subject to the selection of STRP;

+c. report to the Contracting Parties at the 17th meeting of the Conference of the Contracting Parties (COP17), on refined areas of new technology and traditional knowledge subject to the capacity of STRP o:

-Wetland inventory, mapping and monitoring;
+Wetland inventory (including tangible and living heritage), mapping and monitoring;

 Carbon calculation and estimation;